The Crypto Bone

 I've asked a number of people to contribute to the code review, but they all seem to think that unless the user base raises considerably, no-one will look at the source code, even if it is available from day one of the development.

-I can understand that code review is a painful and hard job, that requires a lot of detailed, fiddly work, and no little amount of concentration.
-At the moment, there is clearly not enough incentive to do that.
+I can understand that code review is a painful and hard job, that requires a lot of detailed, fiddly work, and no little amount of dedication.
+To make the core software more accessible, I have added extensive comments in the software version 2.0.

-In order to increase the Crypto Bone's user base, I've developed a software-only version of the Crypto Bone that'll run on a single Linux machine.
-In developing this version, I tried to simplify the tasks of key handling, and thus I've developed a single GUI program that lets you change from the local Crypto Bone to the external one (and back) with the push of a button.
+And in order to increase the Crypto Bone's user base, I've developed a software-only version of the Crypto Bone that'll run on a single Linux machine.
+In developing this version, I tried to simplify the tasks of key handling, and thus I've developed a program that lets you switch from the local Crypto Bone to the external one (and back) with the push of a button.

 As it is now much easier to use the Crypto Bone, I hope people who use it now, will eventually be interested in making sure that the software base is secure.